Frequently Asked Questions

 Does the LL.M. program qualify graduates for the California or New York bar exam?

 The traditional track can qualify graduates to take the California or New York bar exam.
 The professional track can qualify graduates to take the California bar exam.
-Students should be sure to select courses that will allow them to take the bar exam of their choice, and specific advice will be available to students at orientation.
+Students should be sure to select courses that will allow them to take the bar exam of their choice, and it is each candidate's responsibility to confirm that their law degree(s) will satisfy the states' bar admission requirements.
+Specific advice will be available to students at orientation.

 If accepted to the LL.M. program, would I automatically be admitted to the J.S.D. program after completing the LL.M.?